What parents need to know

 Is it any good?

 For a unique, consummately entertaining, and yet utterly harrowing look into the life of heroin addicts, this movie offers open-minded viewers an unforgettable experience.
-However, Trainspotting is wholly inappropriate for kids.
+But Trainspotting is wholly inappropriate for kids.

 Families can talk about...

-Do you think it sensationalizes drug addiction or gives an accurate picture?
+Do you think the movie sensationalizes drug addiction or gives an accurate picture?
 How well does the film balance the euphoric visions of heroin highs with the low moments of addicts being driven to steal, hurt others, etc.?

 The narrator seems to present himself as in control of his actions, but is he really?
 Are his final actions towards his friends warranted?
 Do we feel that he has truly changed his ways at the close of the film?